-- Money Song: Many songs like that in this decade especially from rappers but occasionally singers would make and song like this.
+- Money Song: Many songs like that in this decade especially from rappers but occasionally singers would make a song like this.

 - Moral Guardians: Post-9/11, everything became more conservative.
 See the Useful Notes page for more info.

-- Network Decay: Started in The Nineties with MTV, now it's moved on to many different networks (with some working and others not so).
+- Network Decay: Started in The '90s with MTV, now it's moved on to many different networks (with some working and others not so).
 And then there was Cartoon Network's CN Real situation....

 - New Media Are Evil: The old media's reaction to the Internet.